 A monograph on Universal Everything was published by Unit Editions in 2019.
 The book is printed using a unique salmon pink fluoro colour that has been specially created and mixed for the project.
 “What is Universal Everything?” examines 24 of the studio’s most exciting projects, from work for clients such as Microsoft, Hyundai and MTV, through to projects for Radiohead and the Science Museum in London.
 Furthermore, every cover of What is Universal Everything? is unique: a different tipped-in image graces the cover of each edition.
 As Matt Pyke notes: “We developed software to generate random combinations of shapes, colours and sizes with collision detection.
 Thousands of unique graphic compositions have been generated….
 Everyone will own a one-off.”

-At the online fest Blend Interactive Creative Director Joel Gethin Lewis will be talking about the human body and sculpting in relation to Universal Everything.
-He will shine a light on their perspective on this theme.
+At the online fest Blend, Interactive Creative Director Joel Gethin Lewis talked about the human body and sculpting in relation to Universal Everything.